Auth & identity

 The notoriously difficult parts about SAML relate to how the data is structured – which are coded in XML.
 So in order to fully understand SAML, we need to study its XML anatomy defined by the SAML 2.0 specs.
 SAML has several specs – Core, Bindings, Profiles, and Metadata – but for this article we’ll primarily be focused on Core.

 It’s worth noting that XML, like SAML, has been around for decades.
 Its maturity as a language and technology means that web services still use it in production today, but mostly as legacy applications that rely on older protocols like SOAP or XML-RPC.
 Ultimately, XML has aged quite poorly in today’s REST API landscape due to its verbose and delicate format when compared to modern data formats like JSON.

 For SSO login, SAML messages come in two forms: SAML requests and SAML responses.
 The main difference between them is the direction in which they are sent.
-A SAML request is sent from the auth provider to the identity provider to request information about a user, while a SAML response is sent from the identity provider to the auth provider to provide the requested information.
+A SAML request is sent from the auth provider to the identity provider to request information about a user, while the identity provider sends a SAML response to the auth provider to provide the requested information.

 However, they both have an envelope-like data model with these four core data elements:

 SAML messages can be tens or even hundreds of kilobytes in size.
 But remember, the vast majority of SAML syntax will layer into one of these four data elements.
 To demonstrate, let’s dissect specific examples of a SAML request and SAML response.